Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Analysis of the DGA scheme

 As discussed in the main text, the DGA algorithm allows us to prepare an approximate free-fermion initial state using a shallow circuit consisting of the Givens rotation layers shown in Fig.~\ref{fig:schematic_approx_givens_layer} whose angles are optimized using VQE and the fact that true free-fermion ground state is classically efficient to compute~\cite{Terhal_2002}.

 For concreteness, in Fig.~\ref{fig:approx_ff_layers_wrt_size} we compare the two-qubit gate depth and count required to prepare the free-fermion ground state using the QR decomposition~\cite{jiang2018quantum}, $\ket{\psi_{\rm FF}}$, and the approximate DGA state, $\ket{\psi_{\rm DGA}}$.
 Here, we fix the electronic filling as $n_e=2/3$ for various 1D system sizes and assert that the fidelity overlap of the DGA state and the exact free-fermion ground state is set at $|\braket{\psi_{\rm FF}|\psi_{\rm DGA}}|^2\geq 0.95$.
-From this study, it is clear that circuit depth and gate savings are already attained at very small system sizes.
+From this study, it is clear that despite the number of Givens rotation layers needed to achieve an approximation of the free-fermion ground state with a certain fidelity is $O(L)$, as in the case of the QR decomposition, the smaller prefactor of the DGA algorithm allows us to attain a significant saving in circuit depth and gate counts already at very small system sizes.

 For completeness, we also show in Fig.~\ref{fig:ff_vs_approx_vs_trueGS} the same energy analysis as that in Fig.~\ref{fig:free_fermion_simulation}(a) in the main text by including the energies of the approximate free-fermion ground state obtained via DGA for $L=13$.
 We numerically estimate that the energy injected by the quench of Eq.~\eqref{eq:quench_op_unitary} is $\Delta E\approx 0.6$ (see Fig.~\ref{fig:free_fermion_simulation}(a)).
 The energy difference between the two states is negligible compared to this energy scale and we can therefore expect that using the DGA approximate state will not affect the performances of the quench spectroscopy protocol.